-Committee Chairman/Members Fund

-- ction monitor the rolling performance of the Group / relevant Division relevant jurisdiction against budget and against competitor performance and also measure the impact (current and projected) on profitability by factors; manage the Group liquidity, funding and capital position under current, projected and stressed scenarios and - address potential threats; - review and approve the annual debt issuance plan submitted by Group Treasury; - review all limit breaches and deal with these in a timely manner; and - international ensure branch/subsidiary ALCO's follow the level ALCO Group charter and address any issues arising in such compliance.

-Operations, Technology and Projects Committee

-Chairman Deputy Chairman Khalaf Al Dhaheri James Burdett

-Abdulla M.S.
-Abdul Raheem

-Rüdiger von Wedel Members

-Mahmood Al Aradi
+Committee - Chairman/Members Function • monitor the rolling performance of the Group / relevant Division / relevant jurisdiction against budget and against competitor performance and also measure the impact (current and projected) on profitability by factors; manage the Group liquidity, funding and capital position under current, projected and stressed scenarios and address potential threats; • review and approve the annual debt issuance plan submitted by Group Treasury; review all limit breaches and deal with these in a timely manner; and • ensure international branch/subsidiary ALCO's follow the Group level ALCO charter and address any issues arising in such compliance.
+Operations, Chairman Khalaf Al Dhaheri The Operations, Technology Technology and Projects Committee Deputy Chairman James Burdett Abdulla M.S.
+Abdul Raheem and Project Committee have responsibility for the following functions: Members Rüdiger von Wedel reviewing, prioritising Mahmood Al Aradi and determining the George Yazbek allocation of the resources and services Mike Austin of the Operations and IT Akram-Mark Yassin departments based on requests from the Saher Arar various business divisions; Abdulla Al Hosani Rawhi Saffarini • ensuring the efficient, effective and transparent delivery of IT and Operations- related changes to facilitate the realisation of the annual and three- year business targets; and Observer Malcolm Walker • plan, maintain, sustain

-George Yazbek

-Mike Austin

-Akram-Mark Yassin

-Saher Arar

-Abdulla Al Hosani

-Rawhi Saffarini